movuino/OpenHealthBandFirmware/Testing/Unit Tests/Firmware_PPG86141_IMU_TensorFlow_Temperature_version2/README.md

 + **MPU9250_asukiaaa** : **version 1.5.11**

 ## Use

++ Choose your sensor type (PDLEDs, PDsLED or PDsLEDs) by activating the #define

 + To read data from PPG, IMU, Temperature, TensorFlow activate the #define from peripheral and central
 <p align="center"><img width="200" src="https://user-images.githubusercontent.com/47628329/156010773-e1a3c952-65e3-4916-afef-292665ef7b79.png"></p>